chrispap95/Tracksters/README.md

                      - Number of events to process (-1 for all) outputFile         : output.root
-                     - Name of output file (if needed)
-  secondaryOutputFile:
-                     - Name of second output file (if needed) section            : 0
+                     - Name of output file (if needed) tag                :
-                     - This section (from 1..totalSections inclusive)
-  storePrepend       :
-                     - Prepend location of files starting with '/store' tag                :
-                     - tag to add to output filename totalSections      : 0
+                     - tag to add to output filename weighted           : 0
-                     - Total number of sections
-  weighted           : 0
                      - Creates weighted graph if not 0.
 Methods 1 through 3.
 ```